rostools/r-cubed-intermediate/CONTRIBUTING.md

 use of the pipe `%>%` operator.
 6. We follow the tidyverse [*way of writing and styling R code*](https://style.tidyverse.org/).

-Anyone can contribute to the course repository via [merge requests][merge-requests].
+Anyone can contribute to the course repository by two main ways:

+1. Using [hypothes.is], a web annotating tool.
+Go to ["Get Started"](https://web.hypothes.is/start/) to give feedback and add comments directly on this website.
+This is the easiest approach.
+2. Through Git and [GitLab] by creating a [new Issue](https://gitlab.com/rostools/r-cubed-intermediate/-/issues/new) to make comments and give feedback for the material or via [merge requests][merge-requests].
+This is the harder but preferred approach.

-You can contribute either directly on GitLab through their editing interface or you can create a clone of the repository and edit through RStudio.
+Through the GitLab approach, you can contribute either directly on GitLab through their editing interface or you can create a clone of the repository and edit through RStudio.
 If you go the clone-RStudio route, please use [the GitHub flow style][github-flow] to manage changes.
 Here are some steps to follow:

 1. [Clone][clone-explanation] the repository to your local computer.
 2. In your local copy of this repository, create a new